 If you’re sporty, you can go kayaking.
 You can also take a relaxing boat tour or stroll and enjoy the scenery.
 Depending on when you go, you might be able to catch a cultural celebration or parade, as well.

 If you’re looking for a rush, you can take your family on a ghost tour.
 Ghost tours in San Antonio can be both thrilling and educational.
 They’ll take your family to several historic sports, like the Menger Hotel or the Spanish Governor’s Palace, which is rumored to have a spiritual presence.

-Denver may get all the attention, but Colorado Springs’ beautiful landscapes and dry climate make it perfect for outdoor lovers.
-Colorado Springs is a great choice if you’re looking for a getaway where your family can reconnect with nature.
+Denver may get all the attention, but Colorado Springs’ beautiful landscapes and dry climate make it a dream for outdoor enthusiasts.
+This laid-back city is a great choice if you’re looking for a getaway where your family can reconnect with nature.

-Technically, Grand Canyon Village isn’t a city — it’s located in Coconino, Arizona.
-It’s actually a census-designated place at the South Rim of the Grand Canyon National Park.
+Technically speaking, Grand Canyon Village isn’t a city, it’s actually a census-designated place at the South Rim of Grand Canyon National Park.
+(Grand Canyon Village is located in Coconino, Arizona.)
 The territory provides one of the best ways to see one of the seven wonders of the natural world.

 Things to Do in Grand Canyon Village

-There are also various shops, restaurants, and adult’s and children’s museums to check out.
-For example, Hopi House is a museum designed to look like a Hopi (a tribe that resides in Arizona) pueblo.
-The spot also provides a place to buy authentic American Indian crafts.
+There are also various shops, restaurants, and museums to check out.
+For example, the Hopi House is a museum designed to look like a Hopi (a tribe that resides in Arizona) pueblo.
+The spot also provides a place to buy authentic Native American crafts.